Juzo Itami: Death

-Itami died on December 20, 1997 in Tokyo after falling from the roof of the building where his office was located.
+Itami died on December 20, 1997, in Azabudai, Tokyo after falling from the roof of the building where his office and Itami Productions were located.
 On his desk was found a suicide note written on a word processor stating that he had been falsely accused of an affair and was taking his life to clear his name.
-Two days later, a tabloid magazine published a report of such an affair.
+Two days later, a tabloid magazine, Flash, published a report of such an affair.
+A toxicology report also noted that he was intoxicated at the time of his death.

-However, no one in Itami's family believed that he would have taken his life or that he would be mortally embarrassed by a real or alleged affair.
+However, no one in Itami's family, including his wife, Nobuko Miyamoto, believed that he would have taken his life, or that he would have been mortally embarrassed by a real or alleged affair.
+Film director Nagisa Ōshima and rakugo performer Tatekawa Danshi, who knew Itami well, also stated that they believed he would not kill himself for this reason.
+In addition, as one of Japan's leading lettering designers – his handwritten typefaces were given the nickname "Itami Mincho" for being so precise – some felt Itami's computer-typed suicide note to be incongruous with his love of handwritten design.
+Despite the official ruling as a suicide, Miyamoto remained under police protection for over a decade following Itami's death.

 In 2008, a former member of the Goto-gumi yakuza group told reporter Jake Adelstein: "We set it up to stage his murder as a suicide.
 We dragged him up to the rooftop and put a gun in his face.
 We gave him a choice: jump and you might live or stay and we'll blow your face off.
 He jumped.
 He didn't live."
-The attack is thought to have been due to the topic of Itami's next film, which was rumored to have been focusing on connections between the Goto-gumi and the cult-like Soka Gakkai religious group.
+The attack is thought to have been due to the topic of Itami's next film, which was rumored to have been focusing on connections between the Goto-gumi and the cult-like Soka Gakkai new religious group.